Samsung enters autonomous driving race with new business, funding

 Previous Samsung auto-related investments include AImotive and Renovo for automated driving, Quanergy, for 3D cameras known as LiDAR, and Graphcore, a maker of high-performance artificial intelligence computing.

 Samsung’s new autos unit will focus on developing core technologies, while Harman will market and integrate these for auto makers, he said.
-Sohn is also chairman of Harman.
+Sohn is also chairman of Harman, which Samsung plans to run as a largely independent subsidiary.

 Longer term, as driverless cars emerge and vehicle interiors become more like living rooms to keep passengers productive or entertained, Samsung could supply see-through computer displays that can also function as windows and Harman could see demand rise for infotainment systems and noise management technology.